Perfectz/perfectlifetracker/README.md

 # LifeTracker Pro

-A comprehensive life tracking application to help users monitor health, fitness, habits, and personal development goals.
+A comprehensive health and fitness tracking application built with React, TypeScript, and Azure services.

 ## Features